Masroor Abbas Ansari

 Maulana Masroor Abbas Ansari is Kashmiri Twelver Shia scholar.
-He is also a cleric, preacher, activist, theologian, religious and political leader in Jammu and Kashmir.
-He is the Chairman of Jammu & Kashmir Ittihadul Muslimeen (JKIM), a Kashmiri nationalist Shia political party that aims for Shi'a–Sunni unity in Kashmir and is also a religious organization that conducts the Grand Ashura Procession in Kashmir.
-He is a Senior leader of All Parties Hurriyat Conference, an alliance of 26 political, social, and religious organizations formed on 9 March 1993 as a united political front to unite Jammu and Kashmir.
+He is also a cleric, preacher, activist, theologian, religious and political leader in Indian-administered Jammu and Kashmir.
+He is the Chairman of Jammu and Kashmir Ittihadul Muslimeen (JKIM), a Kashmiri nationalist Shia political party that aims for Shi'a–Sunni unity in Kashmir and is also a religious organization that conducts the Grand Ashura Procession in Kashmir.
+He is a senior leader of the separatist All Parties Hurriyat Conference.
 He is also one of the founder leaders of Majlis Ulema Immamia.
 He succeeded his father Mohammad Abbas Ansari after his death.

-Ansari is a religious leader of Kashmiri Shia Muslims, chairman of the Jammu & Kashmir Ittihadul Muslimeen, and Senior Leader of the All Parties Hurriyat Conference.(JKLF).

 Early life and education

 Ansari was born on 5 March 1971, in Downtown Srinagar.
-He graduated from Sri pratap College in Srinagar and then went to Kashmir University.
+He graduated from Sri Pratap College in Srinagar and then went to University of Kashmir.
 Later, he traveled to Iran to study at the Qom Seminary.
-After 14 years of study in Iran he returned to Kashmir.

 Career

 After 14 years of study in Iran, Ansari returned to Kashmir in 2004 and started his religio-political activities.
 Soon he was elected the president of JKIM.
-He was the Sub Editor of the monthly Urdu magazine "Safina," which was published from Karan Nagar, Srinagar.
+He was the Sub Editor of the monthly Urdu magazine Safina, which was published from Karan Nagar, Srinagar.
 He is a senior leader of All Parties Hurriyat Conference.
 He has been detained many times over the Kashmir conflict.
 On 9 July 2023, he was detained again.

 Ansari, said that the police action against peaceful mourners on and before Ashura in 2022 is reprehensible and that the government's assertion of taking action during the pandemic is false, as participants were following all SOPs.

-8th Muharram processions

-Ansari on Friday 2023 hailed the decision of LG administration including Lieutenant governor of Jammu and Kashmir Manoj Sinha to lift the 34 year old ban on 8th Muharram procession.
+Educational upliftment

+Masroor Abbas worked for the upliftment of the educational level of Shia community in the Kashmir Valley.
+In the initial stages when he returned to Kashmir, Masroor organized different classes to teach different subjects especially ethics in modest rooms at different places, the impact of his words was immense, as he imparted the teachings of the Islamic religion to these eager minds.
+Additionally, he selflessly collaborated with other Islamic organizations to further advance their shared goals in this noble endeavor.
+Maulana Masroor in his Friday prayer sermons mostly stressed on education and in his lectures, he shed light on how important education is for the successful society.
+Maulana Masroor organized and participated into number of educational conferences and seminars to propagate the values of education.
+He also participated in educational conferences of different colleges as representative of Shia community.
+Masroor has emphasised the teaching of kalam.

+He is also one of the founders of Majlis Ulema Immamia, an amalgam of all Shia clerics of Jammu and Kashmir.

+Politics